-The net gains on asset sales and asset impairments for the six months ended June 30, 2023 was primarily comprised of a gain of approximately \$140 million related to the sale of our Keyera Fort Saskatchewan facility in the first quarter of 2023.
+The net gains on asset sales and asset impairments during the first quarter of 2023 primarily included a gain of approximately \$140 million related to the sale of our Keyera Fort Saskatchewan facility.
 See Note 11 to our Condensed Consolidated Financial Statements for additional discussion of this transaction.